 In 2020-2021, I was a Junior Scholar at the Federal Reserve Bank of Minneapolis.

-I am a Job Market Candidate in Economics at the University of Pennsylvania.
+I received my PhD in Economics from the University of Pennsylvania.

-My research focuses on Macroeconomics, Labor Economics, and Urban Economics.
+My research focuses on Macro, Labor, and Urban Economics.

 You can download my CV here.

 Abstract: For a search-theoretic model of the labor market, we seek conditions for the existence of a Balanced Growth Path (BGP), an equilibrium in which unemployment, vacancy, and workers' transition rates remain constant in the face of improvements in the production and search technologies.
 A BGP exists iff firm-worker matches are inspection goods, and the idiosyncratic component of productivity of a match is drawn from a Pareto distribution.
 Declining search frictions contribute to the growth of the economy with an intensity that depends on the tail coefficient of the Pareto distribution.
 A corollary of the theory is that market size does not affect unemployment, vacancy and workers' transition rates even with non-constant returns to scale in search.
 We develop a strategy to measure the rate of decline of search frictions, the returns to scale in search, and their contribution to growth.